My 10 essentials for starting sewing well

 Some pairs are decorated or use animal patterns.
 Everyone has already seen the famous golden bird pattern: the famous storks!

-Count about 10/15 euros for this type of scissors.
+Expect to pay around 10/15 euros for this type of scissors.

 Finally, to complete the trio of scissors: the pair of scissors for paper.
 This one can be bought cheaply.

+You can recycle your office scissors; that will be perfect.
 It is strictly forbidden to cut anything other than fabric with tailor's and embroidery scissors because you will damage the blades.
 They will become dull and will never cut fabric as well again.

 If you have children or an unscrupulous 😂 or misguided partner, keep these two pairs out of their reach ;-)

-2. The seam ripper aka my friend
+2. The seam ripper

-There are seam rippers with thinner or thicker handles, it's a matter of taste.
+There are seam rippers with thinner or thicker handles; it's a matter of taste.
 For my part, I prefer the small ones.

 3. Pins